-The Commission Members consist of eleven persons: three judges, one from the appellate courts, one from the Circuit Courts, and one from the District Courts; three lawyers with at least seven years experience; and five members of the public, who are not active or retired judges, Maryland lawyers licensed in Maryland, and persons having a financial relationship with, or receive compensation from, a judge or lawyer licensed in Maryland.
-All Commission Members are appointed by the Governor, with the advice and consent of the State Senate, and reside in various areas of Maryland.
-Membership is limited to two, four year terms, or for no more than ten years if appointed to fill a vacancy.
+The Commission Members consist of eleven persons: three representing judges, one representing the appellate courts, one representing the Circuit Courts, and one representing the District Court; three lawyers with each having at least seven years experience; and five members of the public, who are not active or retired judges, admitted to practice law in Maryland, or persons having a financial relationship with, or receive compensation from, a judge or lawyer licensed in Maryland.
+All Commission Members are appointed by the Governor, with the advice and consent of the State Senate, and reside in Maryland.
+Membership is limited to two, four-year terms, or, if initially appointed to fill a vacancy, for no more than ten years.